Ninja-Squad/ninja-squad.github.com/_posts/2018-12-21-what-is-new-angular-7.2.md

 I think a configuration object with boolean switches for `path`, `query` or `matrix` parameters would make things clearer at that point 😅.

+But *another* new possibility in 7.2 is to define your own predicate function to indicate to `runGuardsAndResolvers` if it should run the guards and resolvers.
+The function should look like `(from: ActivatedRouteSnapshot, to: ActivatedRouteSnapshot) => boolean`, for example:

+    runGuardsAndResolvers: (from: ActivatedRouteSnapshot, to: ActivatedRouteSnapshot)
+      => to.paramMap.get('query') !== from.paramMap.get('query')

+In that case, the guards and resolvers will only run if the `query` param changed.

 All our materials ([ebook](https://books.ninja-squad.com/angular), [online training](https://angular-exercises.ninja-squad.com/) and [training](https://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!